 Prohibitory order clamped in Manipur's Moreh town

-Prohibitory orders under section 144 Crpc was imposed in Moreh town in Manipur's Tengnoupal district after four police commandos were injured in an attack by a mob, an official said on Saturday.
-The prohibitory orders in Moreh town, which is close to the Indo-Myanmar border, was issued by the District Magistrate of Tengnoupal, Mayanglangbam Rajkumar on Friday evening for one month, the official said.
+Prohibitory orders under section 144 Crpc were imposed in Moreh town in Manipur's Tengnoupal district after four police commandos were injured in an attack by a mob, an official said on Saturday.
+The prohibitory orders in Moreh town, which is close to the Indo-Myanmar border, were issued by the District Magistrate of Tengnoupal, Mayanglangbam Rajkumar on Friday evening for one month, the official said.

 The police commandos had signalled a car with tinted glass to halt for checking on Friday.
 The car, however, did not stopped and sped away, the officer said.
 The commandos chased the car and stopped the vehicle.